joelparkerhenderson/demo-rust-axum/README.md

 * [Serde](https://crates.io/crates/serde): serialization/deserialization framework.

+Thanks to all the above projects and their authors.
+Donate to them if you can.

 Does this demo help your work?
-You can donate to us with GitHub sponsors.
+Donate to us if you can via our GitHub sponsors.

 Have an idea, suggestion, or feedback?
-You can let us us with GitHub issues.
+Let us know via our GitHub issues.

 ## 1. Hello, World!